-A gala is a bit of a broad term.
-For the most part, it’s a good descriptor for an event on the more formal end.
-This might mean an enforced dress code, a catered dinner, live band, and speeches or presentations on the guest (or cause) of honor.
+When you think of a gala, you probably imagine a formal, regal event.
+This might mean a black-tie dress code, catered dinner, live band, and speeches or presentations on the guest (or cause) of honor.

 Here are a few tips and tricks to help you kick off a lavish gala that will showcase your company or organization in a positive light.